SWEGroup39/GatorChatApp/API_Documentation.md

         - This **GET** function returns all users in the users database.
          - **Example Syntax:**
         ```http://localhost:8080/api/users```
-        - **NOTE:** _It is expected that this function is merely a testing function and will not be implemented in the Frontend.
+        - **NOTE:** _It is expected that this function is merely a testing function and will not be implemented in the Frontend._

     - **Second Option: Get a Specific User**:
         - This **GET** function returns a singular user from the users database.
         - It will find a user that matches the credentials.
         - **Example Syntax:**
         ```http://localhost:8080/api/users/User```
+         - **NOTE:** User in this case is the word "User".
+In cases where the syntax involves filling in a parameter, brackets ([]) will surround the word.
          - For get, the information passed in must be through the request **body**.
             - The required input is the user's username and password.